stevenwhatever123/stevenwhatever123/README.md

 ### About me
 I am a programmer from Hong Kong, currently based in Warrington, UK.

-I graduated from Swansea University with Computer Science BSc (Hons) in 2021 and a master in High-Performance Graphics and Games Engineering MSc in the University of Leeds.
+I graduated from Swansea University with Computer Science BSc (Hons) in 2021 and a master in High-Performance Graphics and Games Engineering MSc from the University of Leeds.

 My interests are in computer graphics, especially in computer animation and game engine development.